|I’m pleased to announce that we’re offering a 10% discount on calming collars here on IBD Kitties. If you don’t know what a

 Could a Probiotic Pill Decrease Listeria Risk?

 I stumbled onto this vet’s ask a question site and really love all of his answers to these people.
-He’s very
+He’s very thoughtful and educated:

 Between a rock and a hard place